Kansas / Pottawatomie County

 What is the housing market like in Belvue, KS?

-The housing market in Belvue is stable, featuring a median home price of $148,000 and an owner-occupied rate of nearly 78%.
-Modest home appreciation and low vacancy rates make it a reliable place for both buyers and renters.
+The local housing market is strong, with a median home price of $148,000 and an owner-occupied rate of nearly 78%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 6.1%.
+Belvue offers a mix of stability and opportunity for both buyers and renters.

 $148,000